akbilgic/AI_PD_ClinicalModel/README.md

 For 5 year predicted risk scores and labels;
 python Repo_pred_5_year.py predictors_example.csv

-Both py file would provide risk scores and labels to your local directory as csv file.
+Both py file would provide risk scores and labels to your local directory as csv files.

 # Citation